-Exclusive-In diplomatic shift, Europe seeks improved ties with Cuba
+EXCLUSIVE-In diplomatic shift, Europe seeks improved ties with Cuba

 Although the EU lifted those sanctions in 2008, the normalisation of relations has been tortuous because of resistance from Poland and the Czech Republic due to their own communist past.
 People close to the talks say Poland and the Czech Republic now back a deal with Cuba.

-The last time Cuba and the EU came close to negotiating an economic cooperation agreement was in 1996, but the Europeans called off talks in the wake of the shooting down of two small U.S. planes by Cuba off its shores, killing four Cuban exiles aboard.

-As a result, the EU adopted it's "common position" on Cuba in December 1996, placing human rights and democracy conditions on improved economic relations.
+Havana has rejected the EU's "common position" on Cuba that the bloc adopted in 1996 to promote human rights and democracy.

 TRANSITION